Bruce Lee: 1964–1965: Oakland

 In 1964, Lee had a controversial private match with Wong Jack-man.
 Jack-man was a direct student of Ma Kin Fung, known for his mastery of Xingyiquan, Northern Shaolin, and tai chi.
 According to Lee, the Chinese community issued an ultimatum to him to stop teaching non-Chinese people.
 When he refused to comply, he was challenged to a combat match with Wong.
 The arrangement was that if Lee lost, he would have to shut down his school, while if he won, he would be free to teach white people, or anyone else.
 Wong denied this, stating that he requested to fight Lee after Lee boasted during one of his demonstrations at a Chinatown theater that he could beat anyone in San Francisco, and that Wong himself did not discriminate against whites or other non-Chinese people.
 Lee commented, "That paper had all the names of the sifu from Chinatown, but they don't scare me".
 Individuals known to have witnessed the match include Cadwell, James Lee (Bruce Lee's associate, no relation), and William Chen, a teacher of tai chi.

-Wong and William Chen stated that the fight lasted an unusually long 20–25 minutes.
+Wong and William Chen stated that the fight lasted 20–25 minutes.
 Wong claims that although he had originally expected a serious but polite bout, Lee aggressively attacked him with the intent to kill.
 When Wong presented the traditional handshake, Lee appeared to accept the greeting, but instead, Lee allegedly thrust his hand as a spear aimed at Wong's eyes.
 Forced to defend his life, Wong asserted that he refrained from striking Lee with killing force when the opportunity presented itself because it could have earned him a prison sentence, but used illegal cufflings under his sleeves.
-According to Michael Dorgan's 1980 book Bruce Lee's Toughest Fight, the fight ended due to Lee's "unusually winded" condition, as opposed to a decisive blow by either fighter.
+According to a 1980 Michael Dorgan article in Official Karate magazine, the fight ended due to Lee's "unusually winded" condition, as opposed to a decisive blow by either fighter.

 However, according to Bruce Lee, Linda Lee Cadwell, and James Yimm Lee, the fight lasted a mere three minutes with a decisive victory for Lee.
 In Cadwell's account, "The fight ensued, it was a no-holds-barred fight, it took three minutes.
 Bruce got this guy down to the ground and said 'Do you give up?' and the man said he gave up."
 A couple of weeks after the bout, Lee gave an interview claiming that he had defeated an unnamed challenger, which Wong says was an obvious reference to him.

 In response, Wong published his account of the fight in the Pacific Weekly, a Chinese-language newspaper in San Francisco, with an invitation to a public rematch if Lee was not satisfied with the account.
 Lee did not respond to the invitation despite his reputation for violently responding to every provocation.
 There were no further public announcements by either, though Lee continued to teach non-Chinese people.
 Lee was unhappy with the outcome of the fight, and the experience led him to pursue further innovations in his personal style of martial arts.